validatedpatterns/agof/README.md

 ###  4.4. <a name='AWS-SpecificConfiguration'></a>AWS-Specific Configuration

+*Note:* The provisioning code stores the SSH keypair for instance logins in an S3 bucket which is named based on the pattern.
+This means that the same user can install the same pattern in exactly one AWS region at present.
+Further, the S3 bucket takes some time to delete, so if you immediately delete a pattern from one region and try to install it in another region, the creation of the S3 bucket may fail because the previous S3 bucket may not have actually been deleted yet.
+As a workaround, you can change the `ec2_name_prefix` which will create a different bucket for the new pattern, or else wait until the bucket name has been fully deleted by AWS.

 | Name                      | Description                          | Required | Default            | Notes  |
 | ------------------------- | ------------------------------------ | -------- | ------------------ | ------ |
 | aws_account_nbr_vault     | AWS Account Number                   | false    |                    | The AWS Account Number is used by ImageBuilder to share the resulting image to as an AMI |